acelinkio/argocd-homelab/docs/setup.md

 ### Login to Kyoo
 Kyoo does not seed the initial user.
 Instead the first login allows for an administrator account to be created.
 Be sure to set this up.

+### Login to Mealie
+Kyoo does not seed the initial user.
+Instead the first login allows for an administrator account to be created.
+Be sure to set this up.

 # Additional Comments
 * If doing find and replace, be sure to leave `https://github.com/acelinkio/empty.git`.
 * Bootstrapping can be a very resource intensive process.
 On a lower powered cluster, consider reducing the number of applications deployed and gradually adding them.